jordanconway/runner-determinator-pid-controller/README.md

 - `update_interval`: How often to update in seconds (default: 3600 for hourly)

 **Command Line Options:**
-- `--days`: Number of days to look back for spend rate calculation (default: 1)
+- `--days`: Number of days to look back for calculating average daily spend rate (default: 1)

 PID tuning parameters:
 - `Kp`: Proportional gain (default: 2.0)